Activated Carbon Applications

-Air and water purification has the capability to remove both organic and inorganic components from potential harm to our environment, wildlife and humanity.
-When used in industrial settings its effectiveness can have the desired results, however for the treatment of flue gas and other harmful pollutants additional methods are frequently required.
+Activated carbon (activated charcoal) in air or water purification devices has the capability to remove both organic and inorganic components, saving from potential harm to our environment, wildlife and people.
+Activated carbon is almost unrivalled in industrial settings in terms of cost-effectiveness and adsorbance.

 Activated Carbon in our Food and Beverage Industry

-Our food and beverage industry would be one of the prime users of activated carbon.
-From sweeteners, vegetable oils, fruit based beverages to manufacturing of food additives.
-Activated carbon plays a vital role in the production of these products to ensure they are fit for human consumption.
+Our food and beverage industry is one of the prime users of activated carbon.
+From processing sweeteners, vegetable oils, and fruit-based beverages to the manufacturing of food additives; Activated carbon plays a vital role in the production of these products to ensure they are fit for human consumption.

 Even in the fermentation process of our favourite alcoholic beverages we can thank activated carbon for removing further contributions/side effects which cause hangovers.